LeHack/Docker-network-research/README.md

 ### Ansible-container

+First things first.
+Keep in mind that ansible-container is a fairly new tool and using it you will _most likely_ encounter a couple of bugs.
+Most of them can be dealt with by correcting your environment or fetching a more up-to-date release from GitHub, but still you have to plan some extra time to deal with it.
+On the upside, below I documented solutions to the issues I encountered when writing this chapter and once you have a working setup, everything should churn along nicely.

 :arrow_right: Be aware that Ansible-container has recently reached _version 0.9.1_ which introduced [a few major changes](https://www.ansible.com/blog/ansible-container-0-9).
-Thus this is the version I'll be talking about in this chapter (actually even 0.9.2rc0 due to a bug I found midway, but I'd recommend trying with 0.9.1 first).
+Thus this is the version I'll be talking about in this chapter (actually even 0.9.2rc0 due to [a bug I encountered midway](https://github.com/ansible/ansible-container/issues/564#issuecomment-304510127), but I'd recommend trying with the official pip release first).

+:warning: There is a bug when running with Python 3.x, [see this GitHub Pull Request](https://github.com/ansible/ansible-container/pull/579) for a patch which resolves it (at least until a proper fix is in place).

-OK.
-Remember when I called Ansible a supercharged SSH client?
+OK, issues aside, remember when I called Ansible a supercharged SSH client?
 Well then ansible-container is a supercharged [ansible-playbook](#ansible-playbook-with-docker-registry).

 It is built around the concept of **Roles**.
 They are basically a more developed form of playbooks describing how to build a single microservice (think _deb_ or _rpm_ packages).
 You can write your own or you can fetch them from the [Ansible Galaxy](https://galaxy.ansible.com/) where you can browse thousands of ready-to-use roles.
 Once you have them, you compose your services from them.